What is the Scientific Branch?

 Hazmat incidents often pose significant difficulties to emergency responders.
 They frequently require a multi agency response and technical expertise to manage their safe resolution.

-When hazmat emergencies occur anywhere across Queensland, the QFRS needs accurate scientific information about the identity of the hazardous materials involved and the hazards they and the situation present, now and into the future, to both emergency responders and the community.
+When hazmat emergencies occur anywhere across Queensland, the QFES needs accurate scientific information about the identity of the hazardous materials involved and the hazards they and the situation present, now and into the future, to both emergency responders and the community.

 Information must be retrieved about: